Geillis Duncan

 Geillis Duncan also spelled Gillis Duncan (b. unknown d.
 4 December 1591) was a young maidservant in 16th century Scotland who was accused of being a witch.
-She was also the first recorded British named player of the mouth harp.
+She was also the first recorded named player of the mouth harp in what is now Great Britain.

 The anonymous pamphlet, Newes from Scotland, published in late 1591 details how she was made to confess to witchcraft and records how the North Berwick witch trials originated, in which as many as seventy people were implicated.

 Background

-In 1589, Geillis Duncan was a young maidservant from Tranent in East Lothian, Scotland who worked for a deputy bailiff named David Seton.
-Seton grew suspicious that she would leave "her master's house every other night" and wondered where she went on these late night excursions.
+In 1589, Geillis Duncan was a young maidservant in Tranent in East Lothian, who worked for David Seton.
+David Seton was the bailie of Tranent, an employee of Isobel Hamilton, Lady Seton, the widow of George Seton, 7th Lord Seton.
+Lady Seton became known as a great friend of Anne of Denmark.

-As a result of his growing suspicions, Duncan was then accused by her employer of witchcraft after he noticed just how adept she was at curing the ill."This Geillis Duncan took in hand to help all such as were troubled or grieved with any kind of sickness or infirmity, and in short space did perform many matters most miraculous... made her master and others to be in great admiration, and wondered there at." - Newes from Scotland, 1591.
+Seton grew suspicious that Geillis Duncan would leave "her master's house every other night" and wondered where she went on these late night excursions.
+As a result of his growing suspicions, Duncan was then accused by Seton of witchcraft after he noticed just how adept she was at curing the ill.